Iurii-Dziuban/algorithms/README.md

 - 457 CircularArrayLoop (CircularArrayLoopTest) - finding if loop exists in the connected element array by delta/index jumps stored in array
 - 658 FindKClosestElements (FindKClosestElementsTest) - on plain find k closest elements to element
 - 744 FindSmallestLetterGreaterThanTarget (FindSmallestLetterGreaterThanTargetTest) - find via linear or binary search
+- 751 IPtoCIDR (IPtoCIDRTest) - convert ip to lowest range of CIDRs to cover
 - 755 PourWater(PourWaterTest) - pouring water at specific index find the result heights

 # Codility.com tasks